Exponential self-similar mixing by incompressible flows: First geometric construction

 A \emph{proper path} is a continuous map $\gamma=\gamma(s)$ from the the real line $\R$ to the plane $\R^2$ which is proper, that is, $|\gamma(s)|$ tends to $+\infty$ as $s\to\pm\infty$.
 As before, we require that $\gamma$ is injective, of class $C^1$, and satisfies $\dot\gamma(s)\ne 0$ for all $s\in\R$.
-A \emph{proper (oriented) curve} is the image $\Gamma=\gamma(\R)$ of a proper path $\gamma$.
+A~\emph{proper (oriented) curve} is the image $\Gamma=\gamma(\R)$ of a proper path $\gamma$.

-When we do not want to distinguish between closed and proper paths (or curves), we simply write path (or curve), and denote the parametrization domain, which is either $\T^1$ or $\R$, by the letter $J$.
+When it is not necessary to distinguish between closed and proper paths (or curves), we will simply refer to them as a path (or a curve), and denote the parametrization domain, which is either $\T^1$ or $\R$, by the letter $J$.
 As usual, the regularity of a curve $\Gamma$ refers to the regularity of the parametrization $\gamma$.

 Let $\Gamma$ be a curve parametrized by $\gamma$.
 A \emph{sub-arc} of $\Gamma$ is any set of the form $\gamma(J')$ where $J'$ is an interval contained in $J$; a sub-arc is \emph{proper} if it is strictly contained in $\Gamma$.